PyconUK/2016.pyconuk.org/content/programme.md

 ## Confirmed activities

-* Help build a supercomputer in a briefcase with Raspberry Pi (let by Russel Winder)
+* Help build a supercomputer in a briefcase with Raspberry Pi (led by Russel Winder)